mgajda/less-arbitrary/towards-better-union.md

-Row constraint is valid only if there is a fixed number of entries in each row, which we represent by escaping to the `top` whenever there is uneven number of columns.
+Row constraint is valid only if there is a fixed number of entries in each row, which we represent by escaping to the `beyond` whenever there is uneven number of columns.

 ``` {.haskell #row-constraint}